Nxt-Gen-AGI-Garage-Ind/The-Codes-Garage/README.md

   <img src="https://img.shields.io/badge/Architecture-Agentic_WebUI-charcoal?style=for-the-badge&logo=airtable&logoColor=white" />

   <br />
-  <h1>🛠️GitHub Developers Please Help to build this Webapp,
+  <h1>🛠️GitHub Developers Please Help to build this Webapp, the Repository is fully messed up, Any Developer Can help to fix the Blank screen on Deployment, we Tried deploy from GitHub Pages and Vercel same issues a blank screen there is a Vercel app link above,
+the WebApp name is:
-THE CODE GARAGE</h1>
+"THE CODE GARAGE"</h1>
   <p><strong>Nxt Gen Garage Ind. | Intelligent Code Engineering Hub</strong></p>

   <p align="center">